 Instructions

-- On low, heat the half and half, sugar, salt, and egg yolks in a small sauce pan, whisking occasionally until the mixture is hot and thickens slightly.
+- On low, heat the half and half, sugar, salt, and egg yolks in a small sauce pan, stirring occasionally until the mixture is hot and thickens slightly.
+Do not whisk it.

 - Allow the mixture to cool to room temperature, then transfer to a blender.

-- When the mixture is cool, chop the spruce tips well, then add to the blender and puree until very smooth.
-It takes a bit of horsepower to break down the needles, for the best flavor you really need them finely blended.
+- When the mixture is cool, chop the spruce tips well, then add to the blender and puree until smooth and light green in color, about 30 seconds.

 - When the mixture is pureed, pass it through a fine mesh strainer.
-If possible, allow the custard to sit in the fridge overnight, which will give a better texture in the finished product.
+Allow the custard to sit in the fridge overnight, which will give a better texture in the finished product.
 Before spinning, whisk in the lime juice.

 - Place the spruce custard in the bowl of an ice cream maker and process according to the manufacturers directions.
 Mine usually takes about 45 minutes.